Facebook Reduced Political Content and Replaced It With Something Even More Diabolical

 Over the next few months, we’ll work to better understand peoples’ varied preferences for political content and test a number of approaches based on those insights.
 As a first step, we’ll temporarily reduce the distribution of political content in News Feed for a small percentage of people in Canada, Brazil and Indonesia this week, and the US in the coming weeks.
 During these initial tests we’ll explore a variety of ways to rank political content in people’s feeds using different signals, and then decide on the approaches we’ll use going forward.

 That was in February.
-Apparently, Facebook liked what it was seeing, because, although Facebook hasn’t announced anything, it seems they’ve expanded the policy to everyone’s Facebook feeds.
-Just about everyone in political media is complaining about it because that reduced distribution represents reduced revenue and influence.
+Apparently, Facebook liked what it was seeing, because, although Facebook hasn’t announced anything, it seems the company has expanded the policy to everyone’s Facebook feeds.
+Just about everyone in political media is complaining about it because reduced distribution represents reduced revenue and influence.
 Part of the equation is overly aggressive fact-checkers who actively work to reduce the reach of conservative sites.
 The other part is the reduction of political content across the board.

-The idea behind Facebook’s decision to reduce political content was that doing so would make the platform a happier place for all—a community where we could all share recipes and pictures of our grandkids while avoiding partisan bickering.
-Facebook vowed to promote groups, where likeminded individuals could get together to chat on topics of mutual interest, for the benefit of all.
+The idea behind Facebook’s decision to reduce political content was that in doing so, it would make the platform a happier place for all—a community where we could all share recipes and pictures of our grandkids while avoiding partisan bickering.
+Facebook vowed to promote Groups, where like-minded individuals could get together to chat on topics of mutual interest, for the benefit of all.

 The reality is something completely different—and it’s much worse.